Everything You Need to Know About Indonesian Rupiah

 Where to Exchange Indonesian Rupiah?

-Unless you’ve arrived off a plane in Indonesia, you won’t find many locations to exchange Indonesian Rupiah.
-Airport kiosks are one option, but they charge hefty fees, as do foreign ATMs and banks.
+Unless you’ve arrived off a plane to Indonesia, you won’t find many locations to exchange Indonesian Rupiah.
+Airport kiosks are one option, but they offer bad exchange rates, as do foreign ATMs and banks.
 The most accessible place to buy and sell foreign currency online is to use a registered money changer like US First Exchange.

 At US First Exchange, we deal in a range of foreign currencies, including exotic currencies like the Indonesian Rupiah, Iraqi Dinar, and Vietnamese Dong.
-You can order foreign currency online and have your Indonesian money shipped straight to your door in 24-48 hours.
-All shipments are fully insured, and we pride ourselves on having the industry’s lowest spreads.
+You can order foreign currency online, pay by credit card, bank draft, or money wire, and have your Indonesian money shipped straight to your door in 24-48 hours.
+All shipments are fully insured and we pride ourselves on our competitive rates.

 To provide the most secure and safe transactions, US First Exchange is registered with the US Treasury as a Money Services Business (view a copy of our registration).
 In addition to federal regulation, we hold multiple state-specific licenses as a money services business.
 Where required, we are bonded as well.